Rebekabatichotti/Modelo-Motoneuronio/README.md

 `pip install -r requirements.txt`

-## Instalação do Neuron
+## Neuron installation

-Instalar o Neuron separadamente.
-Como no Windows ele não pode ser instalado via pip, ele não foi incluído no arquivo requirements.txt.
+Install Neuron separately.
+As it cannot be installed via pip in Windows, it has not been included in the requirements.txt file.

-### No Linux
+### Linux

-digitar no terminal:
+type in the terminal:

 `pip install neuron`

-### No Windows
+### Windows

-Instalar o Neuron com o instalador em [https://github.com/neuronsimulator/nrn/releases/download/8.2.0/nrn-8.2.0.w64-mingw-py-37-38-39-310-setup.exe](https://github.com/neuronsimulator/nrn/releases/download/8.2.0/nrn-8.2.0.w64-mingw-py-37-38-39-310-setup.exe).
+Install Neuron with the installer at [https://github.com/neuronsimulator/nrn/releases/download/8.2.0/nrn-8.2.0.w64-mingw-py-37-38-39-310-setup.exe](https://github.com/neuronsimulator/nrn/releases/download/8.2.0/nrn-8.2.0.w64-mingw-py-37-38-39-310-setup.exe).

-Após a instalação o VS Code deve ser reinicializado para que variável de ambiente PYTHONPATH tenha o caminho do Neuron.
+After installation, VS Code must be restarted so that the PYTHONPATH environment variable has the Neuron path.

-## Teste
+## Test

-Por enquanto, a melhor maneira de testar é executar todas as células do arquivo [testeRede.ipynb](testeRede.ipynb).
-Pegar a última versão do arquivo.
+For now, the best way to test is to run all the cells in the[testeRede.ipynb](testeRede.ipynb).
+Get the latest version of the file.